Jaimeloeuf/vue3-bulma-template/README.md

 ## Recommended IDE Setup
 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.vscode-typescript-vue-plugin).

+Please make sure to disable Vetur when using this project in vs code, because with vetur installed, you will face these issues:
+- Duplicate code intellisense provider, so for example when trying to use intellisense to jump to definition, it will not jump if there is more than 1 definition found, because both Volar and Vetur can find the definition.
+- Vetur will error out when using composition API with a single `<script setup>` block, because it will not be able to understand the setup block and thus think that there is no default export when there is actually.

 ## Type Support for `.vue` Imports in TS
 TypeScript cannot handle type information for `.vue` imports by default, so we replace the `tsc` CLI with `vue-tsc` for type checking.
 In editors, we need [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.vscode-typescript-vue-plugin) to make the TypeScript language service aware of `.vue` types.